Administration of Wills and Estates

 The law allows one year for known as “the executor’s year” for a personal representative to allocate to beneficiaries that which they are owed under the estate.
 However, much depends on the size and complexity of the estate and factors such as the ability to identify and locate beneficiaries or wherhe there is litigation against the estate.

 By instructing Lavelle Partners, you can be confident our team has the knowledge and experience to deal with your estate in a timely manner, regardless of its complexity.

-For further information regarding administration of wills and estates in Ireland, please contact our wills and estate planning expert, Jennifer Morrow, on 01 644 5800.
+For further information regarding administration of wills and estates in Ireland, please contact our wills and estate planning department on 01 644 5800.